eclipse-openj9/openj9-docs/docs/xmso.md

 # -Xmso

-Sets the initial stack size for operating system threads.
+Sets the stack size for operating system threads.

 You can use the `-verbose:sizes` option to find out the values that the VM is currently using.

-If you exceed the maximum value, a `java/lang/StackOverflowError` message is reported.
+When your application makes a JNI call, the VM calculates whether the memory required for the call will exceed the `-Xmso` value.
+If so, a `java/lang/StackOverflowError` error is thrown.

 ## Syntax